mikezackles/nocopy/README.md

 Strict Aliasing
 -

-Nocopy uses `reinterpret_cast`, but special care has been taken to avoid strict aliasing errors.
-Specifically, `reinterpret_cast` is only used to convert references to unsigned char to references to POD types whose sole data member is `std::array<unsigned char, N>`.
-It is also used to cast scalar types to unsigned char during endian conversion.
+`nocopy` uses `reinterpret_cast`, but special care has been taken to avoid strict aliasing errors.
+Specifically, `reinterpret_cast` is only used to convert references to `unsigned char` to references to aggregate types whose sole data member is `std::array<unsigned char, N>`.
+It is also used to cast scalar types to `unsigned char` during endian conversion.
 I've done my best to interpret the standard, but I am not a language lawyer, so please let me know if I've misunderstood something here.

 Optimization
 -

-As data is stored in little-endian format, no conversion should be performed on little-endian platforms.
-AFAIK, there is no reliable way to detect endianness at compile time, so by default, nocopy performs conversion on all platforms.
+As data is stored in little-endian format, no conversion is necessary on little-endian platforms.
+AFAIK, there is no reliable way to detect endianness at compile time, so by default, `nocopy` performs conversion on all platforms.
 Your compiler may be smart enough to optimize this away, but if you want to be certain that no conversion is performed, simply define `NOCOPY_OPTIMIZE_LITTLE_ENDIAN` (`OPTIMIZE_LITTLE_ENDIAN` in the CMake cache).
 Note that if you mistakenly compile with this defined on big-endian platforms, the serialized data will not be portable.
 This flag may also be used to turn off conversion regardless of platform if you aren't worried about portability.

+Disclaimer
+-

+This project is still in flux, and although it aims to generate a stable, portable binary encoding, it may still fall short of that goal.
+Use at your own risk, and please report bugs!

 For the Future
 -